vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/back-end-development-guides/node-builder-7x-migration-guide.md

 ℹ️ Errors in this scenario might be due to some VTEX libraries not being updated yet with TypeScript `5.x`.
 They should be updated gradually over time.

 **Solution**: Update the `package.json` files of the dependencies manually with the new TypeScript version.
-We recommend using version `5.5.3`, since it is the same used in the Node `7.x` builder.
+We recommend using version `5.5.3`, since it is the same used in the Node builder `7.x`.

 ### Error with MetricsAggregator